Frequently Asked Questions

-Yes!
+Yes.
 You may apply to as many programs as you wish.
-Please create a new application with a separate e-mail address and pay the $35 application fee for each program.
+However, you must create a new application with a separate e-mail address and pay the $35 application fee for each program.

-If I am applying to more than one program, do I have to send everything again?
+If I apply to more than one program, do I have to send everything again?

 We will use your previous documents as long as it is within one year of your last submitted application.
 If it has been more than one year, you will need to re-submit all of the required documents.

 How long will my transcript(s) be kept on file?

 We keep all official transcripts for six (6) months.